johnsonk16/GroceryBasket-/README.md

 3. Software Design Document

-## Plan

-1. 05/20 - Setup team Github repo and prototype both web and mobile
-2. 05/27 - Produce design document: frontend, backend, workflow and refactor database in mobile
-3. 06/03 - Implement UI for web app and new features in mobile
-4. 06/10 - Implement frontend and backend for both mobile and web
-5. 06/17 - Integrate frontend and backend
-6. 06/24 - Prepare for 1st demo
-7. 07/01 - Testing
-8. 07/08 - Add more features
-9. 07/15 - Testing
-10. 07/22 - Produce poster
-11. 07/29 - More testing.
-Practice final presentation
-12. 08/05 - Wrap-up, prepare for the showcase.
-Final push to team repo.
-Celebrate!!!

 ## Getting Started

 Before downloading all the files from GroceryBasket-Web, follow the steps below to view the website locally.